Quantalab/Xf-NPlants-2018/README.md

 ```
 C:/Data_NaturePlants
 ```
-Once the .RData file is executed, type the following bold commands to see the following:
+Once the .RData file is executed,The R ssesion will be opened it type li()the following  commands to see the following:
 ````
 i.e: type "results_train" to see the Confusion Matrix of trainning data set
 ````